gethinode/hinode/content/post/spring-20-release-highlights-samesite-cookies-integrations-and-preparing-for-google-chrome-80.md

   "date": "2020-01-09T13:01:01.000Z",
-  "title": "Spring ’20 Release Highlights: SameSite Cookies, Integrations, and Preparing for Google Chrome 80", "Slug": "spring-20-release-highlights-samesite-cookies-integrations-and-preparing-for-google-chrome-80", "description": "The calendar may claim that Winter’s only just begun, but the telltale signs of Spring are starting to pop up everywhere.
-From sweater-free lunch-strolls, to slightly more sunlit evening commutes, the coming season is already sneaking its way into our lives and that can only mean one thing — the Spring ’20 Salesforce release is right around the corner!.", "tags":
+  "title": "Spring ’20 Release Highlights: SameSite Cookies, Integrations, and Preparing for Google Chrome 80", "Slug": "spring-20-release-highlights-samesite-cookies-integrations-and-preparing-for-google-chrome-80", "description": "The calendar may claim that Winter’s only just begun, but the telltale signs of Spring are starting to pop up everywhere.", "tags":
     [
       "chrome",